1907–08 Dumbarton F.C. season: August

-Dumbarton went into the new season with a familiar looking team to that finished the previous one.
-Winger McCormack had left for Albion Rovers but incoming was full back Robert Thomson from Hearts.

 The season opened as it had last year with a friendly against old rivals Queen’s Park at Boghead.
 Peter Taylor who had signed up after last year’s county championship final came in at centre forward and duly scored a hat trick in an impressive 4–1 win.

 Two days later Leith Athletic were the visitors in the first league encounter of the season.
 New signing Thomson came in at left back and as McCulloch, the right back had been signed towards the latter stages of the previous season, the defence was untried.
-However on the day the Sons were the better team and despite going a goal down they came back strongly and were well worth the 2-1 win.
+However on the day the Sons were the better team and despite going a goal down they came back strongly and were well worth the 2–1 win.

 For the third week in a row Dumbarton were the hosts, this time to Arthurlie in their first league fixture.
 The team that took the field was unchanged other than for Kane who took Gordon’s place at left half.
 The Sons were quick starters with Hill scoring in the first minute – and had added another two before the interval.
-Although the visitors came back into the game to some extent in the second half, a Taylor hat trick contributed to a fine 6-2 win.
+Although the visitors came back into the game to some extent in the second half, a Taylor hat trick contributed to a fine 6–2 win.

 On 31 August Dumbarton made the short trip to neighbours Vale of Leven in the league.
 As well as Gordon returning, there were two new signings on show – Bob McLean (ex Newcastle United) at centre half and William Strang (ex East Stirling) at inside left.
-Taylor added to his season’s total with a goal after thirty minutes and despite missing a second half penalty the final whistle sounded with Dumbarton 1-0 victors.
+Taylor added to his season’s total with a goal after thirty minutes and despite missing a second half penalty the final whistle sounded with Dumbarton 1–0 victors.

 So after an unbeaten start, Dumbarton led the Second Division with 6 points from their three games, the same as Abercorn in second who had an inferior goal average.